-During surgery, a flap of tissue from the back of the throat (pharynx) is raised (Picture 1).
-It is attached to the back of the soft palate (velum) (Picture 2).
-This flap creates a bridge at the back of the throat to help the velopharyngeal valve close and prevent air from leaking through the nose when talking (Picture 3).
+During your child's surgery, flaps of tissue from behind each of the tonsils are raised and attached across the back of the throat.
+This narrows the space behind the palate in order to help the velopharyngeal valve close and to prevent air from leaking through the nose when they are talking.